google/googletest/googlemock/README.md

 project](http://code.google.com/p/cppclean/) and under the Apache License, which is different from GoogleMock's license.

+Please note that code under scripts/generator/ is from the [cppclean project](http://code.google.com/p/cppclean/) and under the Apache License, which is different from GoogleMock's license.

 GoogleMock is a part of
 [GoogleTest C++ testing framework](http://github.com/google/googletest/) and a subject to the same requirements.